aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/setup-environment.md

 ### Get latest image of AVD container

-The AVD container is updated frequently, to reflect some changes in either python requirements or ansible version.
-Because your docker engine won't get the latest version automatically, it is important to manually update this container:
+The AVD container is updated frequently, to reflect some changes in either python requirements or Ansible version.
+Because your docker engine won't get the latest version automatically, it's important to manually update this container:

 ```shell
 $ docker pull avdteam/base:3.6